dheerajsharma0401/Content-Based-Image-Retrieval-CBIR-/README.md

 # Limitations, if any

 Because it uses histogram for LBP, then it is quite robust to image size.
-However, based on the paper, the accuracy of this method is less than 80%
+However, the accuracy of this method is less than 80%

 # Details of What the Modules Do